-They are missing out on some extraordinary restaurants at the Florida resort and an opportunity to make their vacations more memorable.
-You, however, won't have to make that mistake, because you'll be in the know with our handy-dandy guide to Disney World's best table-service restaurants.
-The list includes both high-end and more moderately priced restaurants such as Jiko - The Cooking Place at the Animal Kingdom Lodge and the Flying Fish Cafe at Disney's BoardWalk.
+They are missing out on some fantastic restaurants in the Florida resort and an opportunity to make their vacations more memorable.
+Disney World's best table-service restaurants include both high-end and more moderately priced restaurants such as Jiko, The Cooking Place at the Animal Kingdom Lodge, and the Flying Fish Cafe at Disney's BoardWalk.

-You wouldn't want to blow all your vacation dollars (and your diet) indulging in table-service restaurants, would you?
-But that doesn't mean you have to settle for burgers and fries all the time either.
-The resort has some great counter-service restaurants.
-And if you are looking for something sweet, check out the Top 10 best Disney World snacks and desserts.
+Don't blow all your vacation dollars indulging in table-service restaurants, but that doesn't mean you have to settle for burgers and fries all the time either.
+The resort has some great counter-service restaurants, including Sunshine Seasons at Epcot and Flame Tree Barbecue at Disney’s Animal Kingdom.
+If you are looking for something sweet, Disney World has delectable snacks and desserts.

 02 of 10

-After a few decades of yo-hoing, Pirates is still the best ride in all of Disney World.
-First, it was a ride, then it inspired the wildly popular movie series featuring Johnny Depp.
+After a few decades of yo-hoing, this ride is still one of the best in all of Disney World.
+Surprisingly, it was a ride before it inspired the wildly popular movie series featuring Johnny Depp.
 The Disney Imagineers then incorporated Depp's character, Captain Jack Sparrow, as well as other film references back into the ride.
-Read my review of Pirates of the Caribbean to learn more about why it is still the crown jewel among all of Disney's attractions.
-You might also enjoy my feature about the history of the Pirates of the Caribbean ride.
-For great, classic attractions, the Haunted Mansion is typically mentioned in the same breath as Pirates.

 03 of 10